googleapis/sdk-platform-java/library_generation/README.md

 ## Prerequisite
-Protos referenced by protos in `proto_path` (see `proto_path` below) should be copied to an `output` directory located in the working directory
-(likely `library_generation/output` if planning to call from the same folder).
+Protos referenced by protos in `proto_path` (see `proto_path` below) should be copied to an `output` directory located in the working directory, referred as `$cwd` (likely `library_generation/output` if planning to call from the same folder).
 The directory structure should be the same as import statements in protos.